dotnet/iot/src/devices/README.md

 ## Binding Distribution

-Binding distribution is primarily via the Iot.Device.Bindings NuGet package that ships via [NuGet](https://www.nuget.org/packages/Iot.Device.Bindings) (for preview and RTM releases) and [MyGet](https://dotnet.myget.org/feed/dotnet-core/package/nuget/Iot.Device.Bindings) (for daily builds with latest bindings).
-The MyGet package should be updated with every official build, which means that it will take at most 1 day for a binding to be includded in the package once it has been merged to the master branch.
+These bindings are distributed via the [Iot.Device.Bindings](https://www.nuget.org/packages/Iot.Device.Bindings) NuGet package.
+Daily builds with the latest bindings are available on [MyGet](https://dotnet.myget.org/feed/dotnet-core/package/nuget/Iot.Device.Bindings).
+You can also consume the bindings as source.

 ## Contributing a binding